kickstarter/cfn-flow/README.md

 1. *Optimize for onboarding.* The workflow should be simple to learn & understand.
 2. *Optimize for happiness.* The workflow should be easy and enjoyable to use.
-3. *Auditable history.* Know who changed what when.
-Leverage git for auditing.
+3. *Auditable changes.* Know who changed what when.
+Leverage git change history.
 4. *Immutable releases.* The code in a release never changes.

 ## Installation